jordangeorge/Reflexes/README.md

 ## About

 Test your reflexes in this exciting Raspberry Pi game designed with the intention of teaching kids about computer science and engineering.
-Made for Engineering Day (E-Day) 2017-2018 at the University of Kentucky.
+Made for Engineers Day (E-Day) 2017 at the University of Kentucky.
+This project has been featured at E-Day 2017-2019 as well as the Gatton Student Center Spectacular in 2018.

 Once the program is run, the player enters their name and presses the 'enter' key twice to start the game.
 The player must then wait for the third/red LED to light up to press the button as quick as they can.